fbcharles747/company_evaluation/README.md

 ## Introduction

 This project use pandas library to calculate some ratios that value investor is looking at.
-With the financial data coming from FMP (financial modeling prep), the jupyter notebook guide investor to identify company with competitive advantages.
+With the financial data coming from FMP (financial modeling prep), the jupyter notebook program help investor to identify company with competitive advantages.
 The bias list in `longterm_analysis.ipynb` come from the book <b><i>Warren Buffett and the Interpretation of Financial Statements: The Search for the Company with a Durable Competitive Advantage by Mary Buffett</i></b>.

 ## Major issue